david-c-smith/stock-comparison-tool/README.md

 #### For deployment:

-Deployment steps can be found in the Github Actions workflow located at `/.github/workflows/test.yml`.
+CI/CD steps can be found in the Github Actions workflow located at `/.github/workflows/test.yml`.

 ## Development